lokearm/armchar-swish/docs/Logic.md

 1. Augmenting by schema.
 Adding the schema to the character data makes it possible to derive additional type information (super types).
 This is important to make subsequent steps work.
+    + The reasoner for is defined in `ArM.Rules`.
+    + The schema is also preprocessed with the RDFS rules defined in `ArM.Rules.RDFS`.
 2. Augmenting by resources makes it possible to derive stats and implied traits.
 It also add descriptions and human-readable labels to the traits.
+    + The reasoners for the first two steps are defined in `ArM.Rules`.
+    + Resources are preprocessed with rules defined in `ArM.Rules.Resource`.
 3. Advancement.
 This is the most important step.
 For each advancement, a character sheet is derived, accumulating every prior advancement to calculate the complete stats of the character at a given point in time.
 Among other